Resilience training

 Each strand is independent.
 You can be on Rung 3 of one and Rung 1 of another.
 That's correct.

-Run the pacer once a day — follow the orb, in as it grows, out as it shrinks.
-It auto-logs when the timer completes.
+Either run the guided pacer (follow the orb — in as it grows, out as it shrinks; it auto-logs on completion), or log a manual session — set the duration, pick the practice type, tap Log.
 Tap the rescue-rep box if you used a reactive 3-min round.

 This is active practice, not monitoring.
 Do the breathing; don't chase the HRV number after.